 Few things fascinate people more than the weather.
+It's a stereotype of the British that strangers can talk easily about the weather, but the same is true of most cultures.
 I have always been interested in the British weather - particularly in extreme weather events.
 My first weather memories are of thunderstorms, in the London area in 1961 or 1962.
 Another very early weather memory is making a snowman in the winter of 1962-63 - I've no idea exactly when, as I wasn't even five at the time, but I suspect it was soon after Christmas, 1962.
-I am currently awaiting another exceptional winter: so far Scotland has disappointed, although 2000-01 was pretty good.
+I am currently awaiting another exceptional winter: so far Scotland has disappointed, although 2000-01 and 2010-11 were pretty good.

 The British Isles are one of the most interesting places in the world in which to live for exciting weather.
 The weather is particularly unpredictable here.
 The Gulf Stream keeps us much warmer than we should be for our latitude (look at places at similar latitude on the east coast of America, for example).
 We live in the battleground where maritime and continental weather often fight.
 I'm at my happiest when the continental weather wins: that's when we see the extremes of summer heat and winter cold.